matan922/video-games-E-commerce/README.md

 ## Demo/Live app
 Site is live at
 https://precious-queijadas-5fa22b.netlify.app/
+for the deploy-ready branch this link is the only thing you need here!

 ## Key Features
 * Built with Django, DRF, React with TypeScript, Redux and MySQL.